Jermaine Johnson (politician): South Carolina House of Representatives

 In 2020, Johnson announced he would challenge Democratic incumbent Jimmy Bales for his seat in the South Carolina House of Representatives.
 Johnson centered his campaign around universal basic income, community investment, economic investment, district enhancement and access and accountability.
 He earned endorsements from former 2020 presidential candidate Andrew Yang, former South Carolina State Representative and current CNN political analyst Bakari Sellers and current South Carolina State Representative JA Moore.
 In June 2020, Johnson defeated Bales in the Democratic Primary and became the Democratic nominee.

 After redistricting following the 2020 United States census, Johnson's district was merged into House District 70.
 This forced Johnson to run in a contested primary against fellow-representative Wendy Brawley.
 In the primary, Johnson garnered 50.11% percent of the vote to defeat Brawley by 115 votes.

-Johnson currently serves on the House Education and Public Works Committee.
+Johnson currently serves on the House Labor, Commerce and Industry Committee.
+Past service includes the House Education and Public Works Committee.
 He is Secretary of the House Minority Caucus.

-In 2023, Johnson co-sponsored legislation with Rep. Brandon Cox to place a monument on the South Carolina State House grounds honoring Robert Smalls.
+In 2023, Johnson co-sponsored legislation with Representative Brandon Cox to place a monument on the South Carolina State House grounds honoring Robert Smalls.
 In 2024, Johnson was among the state legislators appointed to serve on the Robert Smalls Monument Commission.

+On January 14, 2026, Johnson announced that he would not run for re-election to the South Carolina House of Representatives, opting to focus instead on his gubernatorial run.

 2026 gubernatorial campaign

 On May 31, 2025, Johnson formed an exploratory committee to consider a run in the 2026 South Carolina gubernatorial election.
 On October 28, 2025, he announced his candidacy.

+In March 2026, rumors surfaced that Johnson was planning to quit the gubernatorial race, due to viability concerns related to fundraising, race and the possible entry of former Bill Clinton and Dick Riley administration official Billy Webster into the Democratic primary.
+On March 21, and in a March 22 interview, Johnson confirmed that he had considered quitting but was encouraged by supporters to remain in the race and South Carolina Democratic Party Chair Christale Spain disputed claims that the state party was behind efforts to push Johnson out.
+Johnson officially filed for governor on March 23, 2026.

+On June 9, 2026, Johnson became the Democratic nominee for governor.
+On July 30, 2026, Charleston businessman Sam Skardon was announced as Johnson's running mate.